Scanning Secure Content

 5. Browser or Form-Based Authentication

-Form-based authentication uses a login like your email or banking website.
+Form-based authentication uses a login like you would to access your email or banking website.

 Using form-based authentication with ObservePoint requires each field to have a unique HTML ID or other type of selector.
 The image below shows the username field has an ID of "edit-name".

-Under the User Session tab add Actions to fill in the username and password fields and to click the Submit button.
+Under the Pre-Audit Actions, tab add Actions to fill in the username and password fields and to click the Submit button.

 6. Private DNS